 The Lincoln Memorial Reflecting Pool discharges to the Tidal Basin, which eventually mixes with the Washington Ship Channel and ultimately the Potomac River.
-There are TMDLs for each of the three waterbodies affected by this discharge.
+There are Total Maximum Daily Loads (TMDLs) for each of the three waterbodies affected by this discharge.
 Additionally, this discharge occurs within the Chesapeake Bay watershed and therefore affected by the Chesapeake Bay TMDL.
 The Bay TMDL is addressed separately below.
-EPA has approved or established Total Maximum Daily Loads (TMDLs) for the following pollutants in the Tidal Basin which are discussed in more detail below:
+In addition to the Bay TMDL, EPA has approved or established TMDLs for the following pollutants in the Tidal Basin which are discussed in more detail below:

-- E. coli (approved December 2004, revised July 2014)

-- Total PCBs (approved December 2004)
+- E. coli (approved December 2004, revised July 2014) - Total PCBs (approved December 2004)

-- pH (approved December 2010)
+• pH (approved December 2010)